xiyue077/e-hentai-dl/README.md

 ```
 These 2327820-1 to 2327820-8 were the intermediate files.
 If nothing missing, they ought to be deleted; alas, the archive name ac144bcd8c is not dude friendly.
-I normally will change it to a more meanfully name, like the title in web page.
+I normally change it to a more meanfully name, like the title in web page.
 **e-hentai-dl** can do this in one line by the '-c' option:
 ```
 $ e-hentai-dl -c ac144bcd8c